kuroidoruido/virtual-rpg-character-sheet/README.md

 ## What's working?

-- can play to Call of Cthulhu v7 with french classical sheet
+- can play to some games
 - can save (local storage = in your browser) your sheet state
 - have different placeholders:
     - text (static, readonly)